I know of many travel writers that go on a trip without an

 learned about Bisbee and Tombstone, that they were mining towns with an

 interesting history.
-I have an outlet for these - a magazine with readers who enjoy searching for precious metals, visiting ghost towns and learning about mining
+I had an outlet for these, Lost Treasure Magazine, with readers who enjoy searching for precious metals, visiting ghost towns and learning about mining

 history.
 I pitched these stories to the magazine and got two more